multiverse-os/oht/README.md

 **File Transfer & Streaming** - A basic system to do file transfer between peers, 1-to-1 and m-to-n.
 Files should be broken into blocks, tracked using merkel trees and transfered in a manner similar to torrents.
 Can implement using existing torrent code or leverage existing storage networks.

-1-to-1 peer streaming of data/music/video, possibly using WebRTC. *WebRTC* can be intergrated using existing websockets p2p connections, the onion address bypasses the need for NAT transversal, allowing serverless p2p webRTC connections to be established without a stun/turn server.
+1-to-1 peer streaming of data/music/video, possibly using WebRTC. *WebRTC* can be intergrated using existing WebSocket p2p connections, the onion address bypasses the need for NAT transversal, allowing serverless p2p webRTC connections to be established without a stun/turn server.
 WebRTC must be modified to only offer onion service ice candidates, early research has begun on this topic.

 **User Interfaces** - Provide several ways to implement a user interface for the distributed application.
 Web interface available through an individual onion address.
 Terminal command line interface and console for interacting with the DHT.
 A text only browser may be an effective way to rapid prototype fairly complex terminal based UIs.
 Basic GUI client using QT/wxWidgets or possibly a standalone browser executable for desktop clients.